-- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2019, TCSPs reported that they on-boarded 1,310 new principals related to 1,895 client entities (2018: 3,210 principals related to 4,055 client entities).
-Of these new relationships, 54% was reported as direct business (including client referrals) (2018: 83%), whereas introduced business accounted for 46% (2018: 17%).
+- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2021, TCSPs reported that they on-boarded 1,170 new principals related to 1,881 client entities (2020: 1,166 principals related to 2,030 client entities).
+Of these new relationships, 66% was reported as direct business (including client referrals) (2020: 75%), whereas introduced business accounted for 34% (2020: 25%). - 6.3 In 2021 TCSPs reported that approximately 48% of new relationships were either met by the firm or a related party to the firm (2020: 44%), and 52% of relationships were established on a non face to face basis (including through introducers) (2020: 56%). - 6.4 For introduced business, the main source of introductions were from UK and Isle of Man based firms that are regulated or registered for the purpose of AML/CFT compliance.